dundeemath/MA22004/docs/guide.md

 01382 TBA
 --------------------

+This course uses [Blackboard Ultra](my.dundee.ac.uk) (look for course `MA22004_SEM0000_2021`) for communicating all announcements/deadlines and also for running online meetings.

 You should make an appointment to see Dr Hall if you have a problem regarding the course.
 You may also bring matters of concern about the course  to the attention of the Mathematics Division Staff/Student Committee, which meets once each semester.
 A volunteer from Level 2 Mathematics will act as class representative to sit on the Staff/Student Committee; their name will be posted on Ultra.

 ## Timetable {-#cg-timetable}